TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/MainClasses/HighPriorityFunctions/Index.rst

          Creates a URL to the TYPO3 Core Engine interface provided from the core script, "tce\_db.php".
 The $params array is filled with date or cmd values.
-For detailed list of options see :ref:`t3api:tce-core`.
+For detailed list of options see :ref:`tce`.

          Example: